miau1/eflomal/README.md

 ## Installing

-To install the complete Python package, simply run:
+To install the complete Python package, run:

 	python -m pip install .

-If you want to compile and install only the C binary:
+If you want to compile and install only the C binary, run:

     make -C src
     sudo make -C src install

-Change the `INSTALLDIR` parameter in the install step if you want to install somewhere other than the default `/usr/local/bin` (e.g. `make install -e INSTALLDIR=~/bin`).
+Change the `INSTALLDIR` parameter in the install step if you want to install somewhere other than the default `/usr/local/bin` (e.g. `make -C src -e INSTALLDIR=~/bin install`).

 ## Using